EdgeGallery/community/Security WG/Secure Design/Security Design Guide.md

 ## 2. Secure Transmission

-2.1 Sensitive data (including passwords, batch images, and voice data) or key service data (network structure, model parameters, and gradient data) must be transmitted across networks using secure transmission protocols or encrypted before transmission.
+2.1 Sensitive data (including passwords) or key service data (network structure, model parameters) must be transmitted across networks using secure transmission protocols or encrypted before transmission.
 **Notice**: When data is transmitted across networks, it is vulnerable to theft or tampering by attackers.
 Therefore, important data must be protected.

 2.2 Do not use SSL2.0, SSL3.0, TLS1.0, or TLS1.1 for secure transmission.
 TLS1.2 and TLS1.3 are recommended.
 **Notice**: Secure Sockets Layer (SSL) 2.0 and SSL 3.0 have been disabled by Internet Engineering Task Force (IETF) in March 2011 and June 2015 due to security issues.
 In Transport Layer Security (TLS) 1.0, the symmetric encryption algorithm supports only the RC4 algorithm and the cipher block chaining (CBC) mode of the block cipher algorithm.
 RC4 algorithm is regarded as insecure and is disabled by IETF in all TLS versions.
 The CBC mode of the symmetric encryption algorithm has the problem of predictable initialization vector (IV) and is vulnerable to BEAST attacks.
 Therefore, TLS 1.2 and TLS 1.3 are recommended.

+2.3 Proper certification revocation, such as Online Certificate Status Protocol (OCSP) Stapling, must be enabled and configured.

 ## 3. Sensitive and Private Data Protection